In This Guide

 - Hardware failures: power supplies, drives, fans, UPS swaps.

-- New office fit-outs, POS installs, and printer jams or feeders.
+- New office fit-outs, POS installs, and printer paper-jam diagnostics.

 - Physical security: camera/NVR placement and access control wiring.